Lacey City Council appoints business owner Rachel Young to vacant council seat

-After nine interviews, nine closing statements and Lacey City Council deliberations, a majority of council members on Monday finally appointed Rachel Young, owner of Miss Moffett’s Mystical Cupcakes, to the vacant council seat previously held by Jeff Gadman.
-Gadman was appointed Thurston County Treasurer.
+After interviewing nine candidates, the Lacey City Council on Monday appointed Rachel Young, owner of Miss Moffett’s Mystical Cupcakes, to the vacant council seat previously held by Jeff Gadman.
+Gadman was appointed Thurston County treasurer.

-Eleven applied for the council vacancy, but applicants Richard Bokofsky could not attend and Carolyn St. Claire withdrew from the process, City Manager Scott Spence said.
+Eleven people applied for the council vacancy, but Richard Bokofsky could not attend and Carolyn St. Claire withdrew from the process, City Manager Scott Spence said.

 “I’m really, really excited because I care so much about Lacey,” Young said.
 “I just want to be a catalyst for improving the quality of life for Lacey residents.”

-Young also said that she plans to run for the seat as well, although she has yet to file.
+Young said she plans to run for the seat in November, but she has not yet filed.

-After the interviews and closing statements were complete, the council nominated six applicants for consideration: Balsley, Nelsen, Young, Olson, Morgan and Cox.
+After the interviews were complete, the council nominated six applicants for consideration: Balsley, Nelsen, Young, Olson, Morgan and Cox.

 Council members talked up the various qualifications of the nominees, including that Balsley, who serves on the city’s parks board and has worked closely with the city’s 50th anniversary committee, probably could fill the seat with the most ease.
-Others said Olson had the best interview, while Morgan and Cox brought relevant experience and Nelsen operates a well known business in Lacey.
+Others said Olson had the best interview, while Morgan and Cox bring relevant experience, and Nelsen operates a well-known business in Lacey.

-“She brings a youthful perspective and I think that’s important,” said Deputy Mayor Cynthia Pratt about Young.
+Deputy Mayor Cynthia Pratt said Young would bring a different perspective from the other candidates.
+“She brings a youthful perspective, and I think that’s important,” Pratt said.

-When it came time to vote, the council went in order of the nominations.
-Council members also could vote more than once.
-Balsley got three votes, Nelsen two votes and Young four votes.
-Voting for her were council members Michael Steadman, Jason Hearn, Mayor Andy Ryder and Deputy Mayor Pratt.
+When it came time to vote, Young got four votes, Balsley got three votes, and Nelsen got two votes.
+Voting for Young were council members Michael Steadman, Jason Hearn, Mayor Andy Ryder and Deputy Mayor Pratt.

-Balsley, Bokofsky and Motzer have already applied to run for seats on the council.
-The other applicants are expected to.
+Balsley, Bokofsky and Motzer already have applied to run for seats on the council.
+The other applicants are expected to apply.

-▪ Balsley: (Balsley touched on traffic, police, public transit and the city’s urban growth area).
-“We need to begin the processs of annexing those urban growth areas and determine what we can do and what we can’t do.”
+▪ Balsley: “We need to begin the process of annexing those urban growth areas and determine what we can do and what we can’t do.”

 ▪ Cox: “Growth and how we plan for it, steer it and accommodate it.
 It’s going to take lots of careful planning.”